An optimal control perspective on diffusion-based generative modeling: Introduction

 \paragraph{Sampling from (unnormalized) densities:} Monte Carlo (MC) techniques are arguably the most common methods to sample from unnormalized densities and compute normalizing constants.
 Specifically, variations of \emph{Annealed Importance Sampling} (AIS)~\citep{neal2001annealed} and \emph{Sequential Monte Carlo}~\citep{del2006sequential,doucet2009tutorial} (SMC) are often referred to as the \enquote{gold standard} in the literature.
 They apply a combination of Markov chain Monte Carlo (MCMC) methods and importance sampling to a sequence of distributions interpolating between a tractable initial distribution and the target density.
-Even though MCMC methods are guaranteed to converge to the target distribution under mild assumptions, the convergence speed might be too slow in many practical settings~\cite{robert1999monte}.
-Variational methods such as mean-field approximations~\cite{wainwright2008graphical} and normalizing flows provide an alternative\footnote{Note that diffusion models give rise to a continuous-time normalizing flow, the so-called \emph{probability flow ordinary differential equation (ODE)}, having the same marginals as the reverse-time diffusion process, see~\cite{song2020score} and~\Cref{app:reverse_sde}.}~\cite{papamakarios2021normalizing}.
+Even though MCMC methods are guaranteed to converge to the target distribution under mild assumptions, the convergence speed might be too slow in many practical settings~\citep{robert1999monte}.
+Variational methods such as mean-field approximations~\citep{wainwright2008graphical} and normalizing flows provide an alternative\footnote{Note that diffusion models give rise to a continuous-time normalizing flow, the so-called \emph{probability flow ordinary differential equation (ODE)}, having the same marginals as the reverse-time diffusion process, see~\cite{song2020score} and~\Cref{app:reverse_sde}.}~\citep{papamakarios2021normalizing}.
 By fitting a parametric family of tractable distributions to the target density, the problem of density estimation is cast into an optimization problem.
 In \cite{salimans2015markov} it is noted that stochastic Markov chains can be interpreted as the variational approximation in an extended state space, thus bridging the two techniques and allowing to apply them jointly.
-In this context, diffusion models have been employed to approximate the extended target distribution needed in the importance sampling step of AIS methods~\cite{doucet2022score}.
-Moreover, diffusion models have been trained on densities by simulating samples using importance sampling with the likelihood of the partially-trained model (computed via the probability flow ODE) as proposal distribution~\cite{jing2022torsional}.
-We propose a novel variational method based on diffusion models, which we call \emph{time-reversed diffusion sampler} (DIS).
-It is based on minimizing the reverse KL divergence between a controlled SDE and the reverse-time SDE.
-This is intimately connected to methods developed in the field of stochastic optimal control based on minimizing the reverse KL divergence to a reference process starting at a Dirac delta distribution~\citep{dai1991stochastic,richter2021solving,zhang2021path,tzen2019theoretical,vargas2023bayesian}.
-Finally, we mention that concurrently to our work, \emph{Denoising Diffusion Samplers}~\cite{vargas2023denoising} have been proposed, which can be viewed as a special case of our approach, see~\Cref{app: diffusion sampling}.